 Johnny Tunnard – Piano

 Johnny started playing piano from an early age and became involved with jazz over 10 years ago.
-He was brought up in a family steeped in music – his great aunt being classical pianist and BBC accompanist, Viola Tunnard; his grandfather, the composer and keyboard player Thomas Tunnard; and the famous artist John Tunnard (who, besides painting, was a well-known jazz musician in the 1920s!)
+He was brought up in a family steeped in music (his Great Aunt being classical pianist and BBC accompanist, Viola Tunnard and the famous artist John Tunnard - who, besides painting, was a well-known jazz musician in the 1920s!)

 He studied music at Newcastle University from 2006 under jazz organist, Gerry Richardson and UK award- winning jazz composer and saxophonist Tim Garland.
 Johnny has also had the pleasure of learning with the Professor of Jazz studies at the Guildhall, Pete Churchill.

-During his time in the North East, Johnny played in many jazz groups including his own sextet ‘Orjazzm’ and the ‘Boogaloo Allstars’ – the headlining act for ‘Beatniks Boogaloo’- a series of concerts held to promote jazz to the younger generation.
-His noted performances to date include performing in the world premier of a Jazz Mass composed by Pete King with the Peter King Quartet, appearances on Absolute Radio (formerly Virgin Radio) and at The Sage International Jazz Festival 2013.
+During his time in the North East, Johnny played in many jazz groups including his own sextet ‘Orjazzm’, The Johnny Tunnard Trio and the ‘Boogaloo Allstars’ – the headlining act for ‘Beatniks Boogaloo’- a series of concerts held to promote jazz to the younger generation.
+In 2009, he co-founded Frankly Jazz with vocalist Marcus.
+His noted performances to date include performing in the world premier of a Jazz Mass composed by Pete King with the Peter King Quartet, appearances on Absolute Radio (formerly Virgin Radio) and at The Sage International Jazz Festival.